Leadership Presence

 - Understanding needs underlying activation

-- Practising constructcive challenge
+- Practising constructive challenge

 3. Applying Behavioural Breakthroughs